Workout Tips to Reduce Firefighter Injuries

-Fire Rescue Fitness is dedicated to getting firefighters, EMTs and medics "fit for duty."
+Fire Rescue Fitness is dedicated to getting firefighters, EMTs, and medics "fit for duty."
 This includes reducing injuries and educating fire rescue athletes to improve their fitness.
-Each one of the FRF workouts are guaranteed to get you stronger, leaner and moving better on the fire ground.
-Take a look at the results other Fire Rescue Athletes are getting with the FRF Ultimate Fire Rescue Workout (which now has a training app)....
+Each one of the FRF workouts is guaranteed to get you stronger, leaner, and moving better on the fire ground.
+Take a look at the results other Fire Rescue Athletes are getting with the FRF Ultimate Fire Rescue Workout (which now has a training app)...

 "I happened to be on Facebook one day and Fire Rescue Fitness popped up in my news feed, I followed the link and found a wall full of different workouts.
 I followed the page and began trying anything new that was posted.
 I then saw “The Ultimate Fire Rescue Athlete” program and after doing some reading about it I was hooked.

-I started the challenge on January 1, 2016 at 118 lbs.
+I started the program at 118 lbs.
 I am now 121 lbs.
 The numbers don’t really speak volumes compared to my success in my appearance and my abilities.
-My biceps gained one inch of muscle, which I really notice when I raise my arms to put my hair into a pony tail.
-My abdomen muscles are more defined now, than ever before.
+My biceps gained one inch of muscle, which I really notice when I raise my arms to put my hair into a ponytail.
+My abdomen muscles are more defined now than ever before.
 When I first started I was able to run 5 km in 38 minutes and now I can run it in 32 minutes.